-This ancient Chinese technique uses the manipulation of needles to free energy flow throughout the body to alleviate pain and treat conditions of body, mind and spirit.
-Learn More
+This ancient technique uses the manipulation of needles to free energy flow throughout the body, alleviating pain and treating conditions of body, mind and spirit.

 How does acupuncture work?